datagrok-ai/mol-track/api_design.md

    }
    ```

-- `POST /assay_results` will be populate data in assays, assay_details, and assay_results with input from a csv file and mapping.
+- `POST /assay_results` This endpoint will be used populate data in assays, assay_details, and assay_results with input from a csv file and mapping.
 The properties that are populated here will mostly be result types like IC50, SD, % inhibtion, ...
 Certain result level experimental conditions may also be populated here, like dosed concentration for a stability study.
 The mostly like input will be a csv file with a row per sample (batch) and columns per property from assays and assay_results levels.
 There will need to be a mapping.
 Since there were be multiple results rows per assay run, the assays instance will be to be determined by matching appropriate properties.
   - See example [assay data](./demo-data/black/assay_results.csv)
   - See example [mapping](./demo-data/black/assay_results_mapping.json)

 ### Assay Data Getter endpoint ###

 These are included for symmetrical thinking of user experience.
-They may be deprecated in favor of a search experience for become synonyms for that search endpoint.
+They may be deprecated in favor of a search experience or become alternative paths for that search endpoint.

-- `GET /assay_types` - Return a list of all assay_types with included assay_type_details and assay_type_properties
+- `GET /assay_types` - Return a list of all assay_types with included assay_type_details and assay_type_properties.
-- `GET /assay_types/{assay_type_id}`
+- `GET /assay_types/{assay_type_id}` - Return the details for a specific assay_type.
-- `GET /assays` - Return a list of all assays including assay_type information, assay_details information
+- `GET /assays` - Return a list of all assays including assay_type information, assay_details information.
-- `GET /assays/{assay_id}`
+- `GET /assays/{assay_id}` - Return the details for a specific assay.
 - `GET /assay_results`
    Query parameters include possible filters for {assay_type_id} and/or {assay_id}